Ra-iners/TimeStamp-Generator-Discord/README.md

 # TimeStamp Generator Discord
- Helps you easily generate TimeStamps for Discord by calculating the unix seconds automatically and gives you a list of the available TimeStamp types
+**A live demo is available [here](https://protogen.lol/TimeStampGenerator/)** Helps you easily generate TimeStamps for Discord by calculating the unix seconds automatically and gives you a list of the available TimeStamp types

-# a live demo is available at https://protogen.lol/TimeStampGenerator/